threecatsago/intelligent-graph-agent-ts/README.md

 The current system is a functional RAG with a graph structure.
 The next step is to introduce an LLM for entity and relationship extraction, completing the evolution into a true **GraphRAG**.

-1.  **LLM-Powered Structured Extraction**: Utilize a Large Language Model to automatically identify predefined entities and relationships from text chunks and store them structurally in Neo4j.
+1.  **LLM-Powered Structured Extraction**: Utilize a Large Language Model to automatically identify predefined entities and relationships from text chunks and store them structurally in Neo4j.Customize by ours needs, like a Client Company Information:
     -   **Entity Types**: `person`, `technology`, `mission`, `organization`, `location`, etc.
     -   **Relationship Types**: `workmate`, `leaded by`, `operate`, `contact`, etc.